MikeMoolenaar/MkvDefaultTrackChanger/README.md

 by default).

-This program aims to make editing the default audio and/or subtitle track in (multiple) MKV files easy.
-It can edit multiple files provided they have the same audio and subtitle tracks, through the contents of these files can naturally be different.
+This program aims to make editing the default audio and/or subtitle track in MKV files easy.
+It can edit multiple files provided they have the same audio and subtitle tracks, though the contents of these files can naturally be different.

 ## Demo